DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 This endpoint shows the programme type and confirmed partnerships for a single school in a given cohort.

-Lead providers can check details on the type of training programme the school has chosen to deliver, and whether they have a confirmed partnership in place.

 Requests must include:

 * `cohort`